Targeting relative risk heterogeneity with causal forests

-From the LEADER dataset, 70 covariates were identified as potentially relevant based on guidance from collaborators at Novo Nordisk, including a mix of demographic fields, vital signs, lab measurements, medical history flags, and medication flags.
-Details can be found in the supplementary material.
-The predicted baseline risk of MACE as a function of the selected covariates ranged from 1.2\% to 62.4\% with a mean of 13.9\%.
-We used only the 8,750 out of 9,340 patients who had no missing data across these covariates; this subset had a very similar outcome distribution to the complete data.
-The original and RR causal forest algorithms were each trained on 80\% of this data with the remaining 20\% held out for omnibus testing.
-The number of trees for each forest was increased to $B=5,000$\footnote{In simulation, we found 5,000 trees to be a stable forest size after which the average importance assigned to any individual variable would fluctuate by no more than 0.1\%.}.
+From the LEADER dataset, 70 covariates were identified as potentially relevant, including a mix of demographic fields, vital signs, lab measurements, medical history flags, and medication flags.
+Details can be found in Appendix B. Only patients with no missing data across all covariates were used, resulting in a final analysis set of 8,750 observations, with a very similar outcome distribution to the complete data.